 1) An experiment in whether or not it is possible to write and maintain a blog that is enjoyed by both males and females.
 (That’s kind of an excuse for my drab theme and color).
 This is all very new and I don’t have the time to code my own site.
 But my interests are “varied” to be conservative.
 So basically, expect posts about almost anything but the majority of posts in a given time period will be related to current obsessions.

 2) An experiment to see whether of not i can get a steady viewership without reaching out to my immediate friends or “successful” bloggers to help me promote it.
 I want to grow my blog organically.
 I believe that if the content i put forth is of good enough quality, it will naturally be discovered and referred along.
 I read an article a while ago about “how to grow a blog” that really, really pissed me off.
 It was extremely cynical with maybe a pinch of constructive advice.
 I’m so mad at it that I don’t even want to link the offending article lest it gets more views.
 I have a somewhat rebellious nature.
 Because that article told me to shamelessly kiss ass to promote myself i will strive do the exact opposite: kick ass.
 That is, i will *try to* put out kick-ass content.
 I firmly believe that an archive of relevant, well-written content will naturally draw readers in.
-Temptalia and The Oatmeal are my idols because for them, content is king.
+Content is king.
 Connections are always nice but time spent networking could be spent researching topics and editing pieces (or watching Youtube or sleeping or eating).
 This all was a big fat excuse for me being borderline antisocial.
 I’m a lurker most of the time… until I notice a gap that needs to be addressed that I am capable of contributing to filling.

 4) A place for my critiques and quips about various things including some social trends, current events, so-called “guides” for stuff, music, movies and books.
-I’m an opinionated person and love a good argument, whether it be written by myself or another.
+I’m an opinionated person and love a good argument with substance.
 One of my favorite pieces ever written is this little gem right here by Susan Sontag which was introduced to me during a freshman writing class.

 5) My Vindictus closet and portfolio of outfits.
 I don’t have the resources to obtain new clothing & create outfits often enough to be a fashion blog, so i live viariously through my Nexderp Barbies.
 Dressing them pretty, albeit virtually, makes me just as happy.
 This is also my place for posting Vindictus related stuff that I find time worthy.